peted70/mr-realtime-translator/README.md

 # Mixed Reality Real-time Translator
+Note that this repository includes the Mixed Reality Toolkit for Unity as a submodule.
+See instructions here https://github.com/mtirion/MRTKAsSubModule if you are not familiar with submodules or their use in a Unity project.

 ![alt tag](https://raw.github.com/peted70/mr-realtime-translator/master/img/headline.PNG)

 A quick guide of the different Unity components and how they can be used together and reused.
-For a detailed description see
+For a detailed description see http://peted.azurewebsites.net/mixed-reality-real-time-translator/

 ## Unity Components
 ### Microphone Audio Getter